About us

 And now, in 2025 the gates have reopened, 7 years after they were closed.

-This summer there will also be a wood-fired jacuzzi hot-tub (yay!) and we are working on creating space for a monthly night market, a camping space for up to 4 family tent pitches and a sports ground area.
+Summer of 2025 saw the addition of a wood-fired jacuzzi hot-tub (yay!) and we are working on creating a camping space for up to 4 family tent pitches and a monthly night market also for 2026.

 We look forward to welcoming you to our destination.